-Arts-Sciences Residency « Quantum Studio » in Vancouver
+Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

-The 2024 call for applications is now closed!
+The 2025 call for applications is now open!

 1- About the Arts-Sciences Residency